-I have the honor of sharing some of my work-life balance knowledge with independent software, design and marketing consultants, and with owners of consultant firms, at the first Find Your Moose conference in Chicago on October 28 and 29, 2015.
+I have the honor of sharing some of my work-life balance knowledge with independent software, design and marketing consultants, and owners of consultant firms, at the first Find Your Moose conference in Chicago on October 28 and 29, 2015.
 Elusive Moose puts on the conference.

 I will be participating in two sessions, described below.
-Additionally, there are many other conference sessions can help you get your work-life balance in check.
+Additionally, there are many other conference sessions that can help you get your work-life balance in check.
 Register by August 31, 2015, to take advantage of the early bird specials.

 Making Things Happen: Managing Yourself to Success (and improving work-life balance)

 Do you wonder where the day went?
 Are you frequently interrupted or distracted, preventing focus on the work at hand?
 Do you also get sucked into an endless email inbox?
 Are you afraid to say no… or yes?
 Even if you struggle with other productivity challenges, don’t worry: you can develop the skills to be better able to plan, decide, and move forward.
 But, finishing takes dedication, structure, and consistency.
-This session will give attendees direction on how to set goals, create to-do lists and timelines, and set priorities in order to conquer their fears and make things happen.
+This session will give attendees direction on how to set goals, create to-do lists and timelines, and set priorities to conquer their fears and make things happen.
 In other words, participants will learn to manage themselves to success, while maintaining a good work-life balance!

 - Setting SMART goals